IgaoGuru/lavender-garden/_notes/Home Note.md

 Finally, let me remind you that Zettelgarden is my pet project.
 I am trying to create a public version of my personal knowledge management system through a combination of various approaches that are followed by some of the most amazing people that I know through internet.
 The core motivation for this project remains the [[Zettelkasten]] system, I am constantly adopting the make up of this system to suit my own needs.
 I try to keep a [[Change Log]] for the site, so that I can document serious mindshift changes and work flow adaptations.

+Of late, I am also thinking of framing my own [[12 favourite problems]] like Richard Feynman.

 For navigation help, go to [[How to navigate this garden]].